zebrium/ze-docker-log-collector/README.md

 4. For Load balance type option, select None, and click on Next step.
 On next page, select Next step without configuring Auto Scaling.
 5. Review and click on Create Service.

+Please note ECS tasks must be configured to use 'json-file' Log Driver for Zebrium log collector to receive container logs.
+If there is special log configuration on ECS instances, for example, using UserData section on instance to set log configuration, those configurations may need to be modified or deleted.

 ## Environment Variables
 The following environment variables are supported by the collector:
 <table>